 Secondly, after spending 16 years working as a computer software engineer mostly on defense contracts, I realized I wasn’t happy with my work.
 I decided to go back to school to get a Masters Degree in Social Work.
 I felt that if I could help even one person as much as my therapist had helped me years before, then it would all be worthwhile.
 I now feel very grateful to have helped hundreds and hundreds of people.

 Thirdly, I got sick in 1984 and no one could figure why I was ill.
 This began a healing journey that led me to learn about many alternative healing modalities.
 Among other things, I had been diagnosed with Fibromyalgia.
+I discovered that listening to a guided progressive relaxation meditation was the only thing that turned down my pain.
 At one of my Neurofeedback Conferences I discovered that Neurofeedback was being used to help Fibromyalgia.
 When I returned from the conference I did 30 Neurofeedback sessions in 40 days and was able to eliminate the medication I had been taking – and the symptoms are gone!

 And finally, my daughter was diagnosed with Attention Deficit/ Hyperactivity Disorder.
 In elementary school she started taking stimulant medication and her grades improved.
 Then when she was 13, she did Neurofeedback training.
 She was able to discontinue her stimulant medication and her grades remained good.
 She graduated from college after spending 3 years on the Dean’s list – no medications needed.